undroidwishAndroWish sans the borg,

 a project just for pun.

 Experimental.
 This is a single-file Tcl/Tk binary for Windows (32 bit, optional 64 bit) and Linux using parts of the AndroWish source tree, in particular the ZIP virtual file system and the SDL/AGG/freetype based X11 emulation for rendering.
 So far it is a proof of concept which eventually can be extended to run on another fruity smartphone platform.
-It is built by executing platform dependent shell scripts which are available for Windows and Linux.
+It is built by executing platform dependent shell scripts which are available for Windows, Linux, and other platforms.
 Ready-made binaries for 32 and 64 bit Windows and Intel Linux are listed on the Downloads page.
 It is possible to build undroidwish on Debian platforms with ARM processors like the Raspberry Pi or the Beaglebone.

 Warning! undroidwish.exe is a Windows 32 bit binary which like other nicely playing portable apps does not write to the registry or otherwise modifies the system.
 But running it on your Windows PC is at your own risk.
 It is believed to be a CAREFUL (Click And Run Executable For Unplanned Leisure) thing.
 Although in the first place it might look like Tk in an X11 server, it provides all the benefits of the underlying AGG/SDL2/freetype based X11 emulation, i.e. anti-aliased rendering of lines, circles, and fonts.
 It even allows to smoothly zoom the Tk root window by using the mouse wheel combined with the control key.

 Wayland.
 Another build script is provided which allows building undroidwish with the SDL2 Wayland video driver.
 This is partially tested on the GNOME based Fedora 25/26 Workstation and on Debian 9 "Stretch".
 As of 2018-02-16 this variant is built with the KMSDRM SDL2 video driver enabled, which allows to run from a console without requiring any display manager infrastructure, provided that the Linux system has decent graphics hardware allowing for kernel mode switching and direct render mode.